GSA/digitalgov.gov/content/news/2024/04/2024-04-03-18f-practices-in-action-spoiler-this-stuff-works.md

 source: 18f
 date: 2024-04-03
 title: "18F practices in action (spoiler: this stuff works)"
 deck: How well do 18F software development practices work?
-We reflected on a recent project to see how well 18F recommendations aligned with what we actually did.
+The 18F reflected on a recent project to see how well 18F recommendations aligned with what they actually did.
 summary: How well do 18F software development practices work?
 The 18F team reflected on a recent project to see how well 18F recommendations aligned with what they